GCSEMaths

 View mark scheme hint

-Identify the GCD, show the division of both numerator and denominator, and state the simplified fraction.
+Identify the greatest common factor, show division of numerator and denominator by that factor, and present the simplified fraction.

-What is meant by the term 'reciprocal' in fractions?
+What is meant by a mixed number?
 [2 marks]

 2 marks